-During La-Nina conditions, stronger trade winds bring up deep cold water as winds travel up the coast line of South America.
+During La-Nina conditions, stronger trade winds dominate the equatorial Pacific.
+The Walker Cell is enhanced.
+As you head towards the mid-latitudes, deep cold water begins to pool along the coastline as winds travel up the coastline of the Americas.
+Remember, the winds are running counterclockwise in the Pacific, culminating in a direct east-to-west flow along the equator.
+In the mid-latitudes, these winds run more north to south (termed equatorward).
 The winds carry the water from Antarctica (or of similar latitude).
 This water creates a cold pool of the South American coast and is circulated through the E. Pacific leading to cool SSTs in the Nino regions.

-Subsequently this creates a cascade affect into the Indian Ocean.
+Subsequently, this creates a cascade effect in the Indian Ocean.
 The Indian Ocean can be monitored in many ways, and one of them is the Indian Ocean Dipole (IOD) which measures SST anomalies.
 During La-Nina phases, the IOD becomes negative, favoring warmer SSTs near the Western Australian Coast and cooler SSTs near Africa

 But back to the Walker Cell…